Spacechild1/aoo/README.md

 * the sink jitter buffer helps to deal with network jitter, packet reordering and packet loss at the cost of latency.
 The size can be adjusted dynamically.

-* sinks can ask the source(s) to resend dropped packets; the settings are free adjustable.
+* sinks can ask the source(s) to resend dropped packets.

-* settable UDP packet size (to optimize for local networks or the internet).
+* settable UDP packet size (= MTU) to optimize for local networks or the internet.

-* ping messages are automatically sent between sources and sinks at a configurable rate.
+* pings are exchanged between sources and sinks at a configurable rate.
   They carry NTP timestamps, so the user can calculate the network latency and perform latency compensation.
   The source also receives the current average packet loss percentage.

 * several diagnostic events about packet loss, resent packets, etc.

-* an AOO server is a UDP hole punching server [^Udp] that facilitates peer-to-peer communication in a local network or over the public internet.
+* the AOO server is a connection server [^Udp] that facilitates peer-to-peer communication in a local network or over the public internet.

-* an AOO client can manage several AOO sources/sinks and connects to an AOO server.
+* the AOO client manages multiple AOO sources/sinks (on the same port) and may connect to an AOO server.

-* AOO clients can send each other timestamped messages, with optional reliable transmission.
+* AOO clients can send each other timestamped messages with optional reliable transmission.

 * AOO is realtime-safe, i.e. it will never block the audio thread.
-(Network I/O is done on dedicated threads.)
+(Network I/O is handled on dedicated threads.)

 * the C/C++ library can be easily embedded in host applications or plugins.